GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md

 [High-Performance Simulation with Kubernetes](https://www.tensorflow.org/federated/tutorials/high_performance_simulation_with_kubernetes) tutorial.

-This example runs on a single host.
+This example builds on top of the infrastructure that the [blueprint provides](../../../../README.md), and follows the best practices the blueprint establishes.

 ## Prerequisites